Czech Republic—Business & Communication

 - About the Czech Republic

 - Weather and Climate

 - Research Your Destination

-Travel time from student housing to the CEA Prague Center is typically 10-30 minutes.
-Public transportation around Prague is easily accessible throughout the city and students should expect to commute to their internship every day.
+Housing locations vary and commute times are typically between 30-45 minutes, though some could be up to an hour.
+Public transportation around Prague is easily accessible throughout the city and students should expect to commute to their internship daily.

 UC Davis reserves the right to change the accommodation location.
 Should this be necessary, we will arrange comparable lodging.
 Please note that elevators, air conditioners and other modern conveniences may not be available in all locations.

 Students are responsible for the cost of all meals.
-CEA will provide a welcome group meal during the onsite orientation and farewell meal at the conclusion of the program.
+EUSA will provide a welcome group meal during the onsite orientation and farewell meal at the conclusion of the program.

 Participation in this UC Davis Study Abroad program requires travel to and extended living in a foreign location(s) abroad.
 UC Davis Study Abroad endeavors to reduce and mitigate risk wherever possible.
 However, the environments and risks associated with living in these locations are substantially different than those found during a regular course of study at UC Davis.
 All participants must download and review the following information prior to departure.
 Any questions should be directed to the Program Coordinator.

 According to Lonely Planet: